 Whatever your gaming preference, we've put together a list of some games that we love and will work great playing through Zoom, FaceTime, or Skype!

-Sherlock Holmes Consulting Detective is the defacto mystery game in my opinion.
-Written in the style of Arther Conan Doyle, this set of ten mysteries includes a set up detailing the case and all the clues (and more) you'll need to solve it.
+Sherlock Holmes Consulting Detective is one of the original mystery deduction games.
+Written in the style of Arthur Conan Doyle, this set of ten mysteries includes a set up detailing the case and all the clues (and more) you'll need to solve it.
 We've found this works great for remote play if people familiarize themselves with the material first before starting (so each household needs a copy), but then the actual gameplay is just everyone hypothesizing and deducting through conversation.
 For playing, video is not even necessary, although it's still great to see people get their "Ah-ha!" moments!

 ROLL AND WRITE GAMES

 Roll and write games are a type of game that despite the name don't always include rolling dice or writing.
 They do however make for games that are easy to play remotely!
 Yahtzee is the the one most people are familiar with, but there are plenty more that follow the same vein with changes or additions.
-Bloom, Twice as Clever, and Railroad Ink are all games that follow this idea of rolling dice and then applying those to a spot on your scoresheet.
+Bloom, Twice as Clever, and Welcome To Your Perfect Home are all games that follow this idea of rolling dice (or flipping cards) and then applying those to a spot on your scoresheet.
 For something dicey on the less strategic side, try Pass the Pigs.
 That supremely-silly one would be perfect to combine with an online cocktail hour with friends!

 SOCIAL PARTY GAMES